 He had his boiler-tube chime made from six thin tubes bound together, the shortest being half the length of the longest.
 Its unique sound involved a long-drawn-out note that began softly, rose and then died away to a whisper, a sound that became his trademark.

 Today the sound of a train whistle is one of the most evocative and timeless sounds.

 “I’ve always felt that distant train whistles heard in the dead of night are the universe’s way of letting us know the best days are neither ahead nor behind us…they’re happening right now, cradled in the palms of our hands.
 But that doesn’t change the fact that the whiskey, weed, and romance eventually runs out and the night will soon turn to day.”
-Dave Matthes,
+Dave Matthes, Sleepeth Not, the Bastard

 Retired schoolteacher Brian demonstrates some of the coolest locomotive whistles through the ages.